 For the scope of this guide, we’re mainly focused on Airbnb revenue recognition.
 It is important to point out that our template does not include many general accounts.
 We also make reference to some accounts not included in this particular template, which we’ll list here:

-Airbnb accounting can be automated using Bnbtally, which allows the Airbnb Property Management company to reconcile all reservations in great detail and allocate payments to owners on-the fly.
-A reservation made through Airbnb is automatically retrieved and processed given the accounting rules set in the Bnbtally software.
+Airbnb accounting can be automated using Tallybreeze (formerly Bnbtally), which allows the Airbnb Property Management company to reconcile all reservations in great detail and allocate payments to owners on-the fly.
+A reservation made through Airbnb is automatically retrieved and processed given the accounting rules set in the Tallybreeze software.
 We’ll discuss this feature further along with how it works using the chart of accounts discussed above.

-Once you connect your Airbnb and QuickBooks account, Bnbtally will guide you through setting up the accounting rules for each listing.
-When selecting “edit” on a particular property page, Bnbtally will provide preset options with easy access to pre-made templates that are tailored specifically towards several types of businesses in the industry.
+Once you connect your Airbnb and QuickBooks account, Tallybreeze (formerly Bnbtally) will guide you through setting up the accounting rules for each listing.
+When selecting “edit” on a particular property page, Tallybreeze will provide preset options with easy access to pre-made templates that are tailored specifically towards several types of businesses in the industry.
 After selecting your particular business model for Airbnb Property Management, the presets below can be broken down into two main groups: Lines 1-6 and Lines 7-10.

 To learn more about each preset group, click on the corresponding dropdown.